 Here are some highlights from some of our networking and mentoring activities.

-Terrance spoke about our program at the Glen Mar worship services on October 2, 2016.
+Terrance spoke about our program at the Glen Mar worship services in 2016 and 2018.

-Kristen and her friends in Towson Student Government host us each year for a visit and tour of Towson University and a football game.
+Abby and Marlene friends in Towson Student Government host us each year to talk with Towson students, see the campus, and attend a football game.

-Two of our girls participated in the Girl Power 2017 event hosted by The Johns Hopkins University Applied Physics Laboratory.
+Jamiyah and Nasaar participated in the Girl Power event hosted by The Johns Hopkins University Applied Physics Laboratory.

 Interested?
 Contact Us